extra-mayo/Shomi/README.md

 ##What is it?
 It's a web version of my chrome extension Show Tracker.
-It contains even more features such as download link, subtitle DL link, automatic season and episode number update, etc.
+It contains even more features such as download link, subtitle DL link,  season and episode number, etc.
-And it's created via node and express.
+Created via node and express.

 ##How to run?